reevafaisal/Portfolio/README.md

 - Built an Index server, a REST API app that returns search results in JSON format.
 - Built a Search server, a user interface that returns search results just like Google or Bing.

-Technologies: Python, SQL, Flask, HTML and CSS, JSON</p>
+Technologies: Python, SQL, Flask, HTML and CSS, JSON

 ## Performance Predictions in TB and HIV
 #### [Report](https://reevafaisal.github.io/Performance-Predictions-in-TB-HIV/index.html) | 11/2024